 - Increased Complexity: DMA demands a deeper understanding of market microstructure and order types than traditional methods.

-- Elevated Risk Management Requirements: With direct access to the exchange, the onus of managing risk falls entirely on the DMA user.
+- Elevated Risk Management Requirements: With direct access to the exchange, the DMA user is entirely responsible for managing risk.
 Robust risk management strategies are crucial to mitigate potential losses.

 After reviewing several brokerage services, our expert team at WR Trading identified several key methods for determining whether a trading broker offers Direct Market Access (DMA).
 Based on our testing and analysis, these steps will help traders and investors identify DMA brokers and assess their suitability for direct market trading.